The JWST Emission Line Survey (JELS): Extending rest-optical narrow-band emission line selection into the Epoch of Reionization: Survey overview

 \subsubsection{F466N and F470N Narrow-band Sensitivity}

 To summarise the distribution of limiting line fluxes for the JELS narrow-band mosaics, in Fig.~\ref{fig:sensitivity_curves} we present the estimated line flux sensitivity as a function of both cumulative area (upper panel) and area per limiting flux ($\log_{10}(F_{\text{line}}/\text{erg\,s}^{-1} \text{cm}^{-2}$); lower panel).
-As designed, the F466N and F470N imaging reach comparable depths, with F470N reaching fractionally higher sensitivity over the field due to the additional group per integration and the additional depth of the central region is immediately apparent (e.g. lower panel of Fig~\ref{fig:sensitivity_curves}).
-To summarise the sensitivities reached in the central and overall field areas, Table~\ref{tab:depths} presents the limiting line flux sensitivities reached for the deepest 35and 90 per cent of the field (see also the vertical dotted and dashed lines in Fig.~\ref{fig:sensitivity_curves}) in each of the JELS narrow-bands.
+As designed, the F466N and F470N imaging reach broadly comparable depths, but with F470N reaching higher sensitivity over the full field due to the additional group per integration and the additional repeat observations also increasing the maximum sensitivity reached in the deepest part of the field.
+For both F466N and F470N, the additional depth of the central region is immediately apparent (e.g. lower panel of Fig.~\ref{fig:sensitivity_curves}).

+To summarise the sensitivities reached in the central and overall field areas, Table~\ref{tab:depths} presents the limiting line flux sensitivities reached for the deepest 35 and 90 per cent of the field (see also the vertical dotted and dashed lines in Fig.~\ref{fig:sensitivity_curves}) in each of the JELS narrow-bands.
 Also shown in Table~\ref{tab:depths} is the limiting \emph{observed} \halpha luminosity, $L_{\text{H}\alpha}$, corresponding to the flux limit for the specified redshifts.
 The conversion to \halpha luminosity includes a correction for the typical expected contribution from \nii, assuming $\log_{10}(\nii/\halpha) = -1.31$ as measured for high-$z$ galaxies in early \emph{JWST} samples \citep[][which leads to a $0.021\,\text{dex}$ correction to $L_{\text{H}\alpha}$]{shapley2023a}.
+In the remainder of the manuscript, all quoted $L_{\text{H}\alpha}$ at $z\sim6$ are corrected for $\nii$ contribution based on this assumption unless explicitly specified (e.g. $L_{\text{H}\alpha+[N\,{\textsc{ii}]}}$).